 I’m not interested in them at present.
-Although entrancing to me as a young man, both Emerson and Thoreau have come to seem softer to me of late.
-Both have taken on the consistency of store-bought bread.
-Instead I’d like to look at the more rugged work of an outlier of transcendentalism, a prophet who came late to the dance, Herman Melville.
+Although entrancing to me as a young man, both Emerson and Thoreau have come to seem softer, more soyish, to me of late.
+Both much-lauded essayists have taken on the consistency of store-bought bread.
+Instead, I’d like to look at the more rugged work of an outlier of transcendentalism, a prophet who came late to the dance, Herman Melville.

 Melville was, unlike many other transcendentalists, the very opposite of an intellectual dilettante.
 He was an Abraham in a land of Lutherans.
 Melville was a man with a harsh experience with ships and how they fare upon stormy seas.
 Melville was a man with rough hands.
 Melville was a man that, having voyaged further out, did – for a few years at least – see deeper in.
 And in seeing deeper in and leaving behind a record of that vision in his masterwork, Melville still has something to say to us today about the state of America, the experimental nation.

 Long sea voyages have strange effects on writers as the mystical and melancholy work of Conrad shows most clearly.
 The same effects, at first submerged, were to surface in the work of Melville in one gigantic book and then submerge again raising only ripples on the surface of his subsequent writing.
-Prophecy is a harsh task master and more often that not consumes the vessels through which it speaks.
+Prophecy is a harsh taskmaster and more often than not consumes the vessels through which it speaks.
 So it was, in the end, with Melville.

 “It is as an allegory, as a downward trending Pilgrims Progress, that Moby Dick should be read.
 It is a book that was not so much written as it was received.”